upperlinecode/CS-and-the-City-Curriculum/data/statistics.md

 > Note: This data considers end-to-end trips and any delays caused by the MTA.
 The data represents the percent of successful trips each month; a successful trip is defined as a traveler who arrives within 5 minutes of the expected trip duration (according to the MTA).

 Explore the raw data in the "Customer Journey Time Performan" sheet.
 Answer as many of the following questions as you can based on the raw data:
-- Which line has the best performance during peak times? during off-peak times?
+- Which line has the best performance during peak times?
-- Which line has the worst performance during peak times? during off-peak times?
+- Which line has the worst performance during peak times?
-- Which line has had the broadest range of performance during peak times? during off-peak times?
+- Which line has had the broadest range of performance during peak times?
-- Which line has had the narrowest range of performance during peak times? during off-peak times?
+- Which line has had the narrowest range of performance during peak times?
-- Which non-shuttle line, on average, is the best during peak times? during off-peak times?
+- Which non-shuttle line, on average, is the best during peak times?
-- Across all lines, how often does a rider get to their destination within 5 minutes of their anticipated travel time during peak times? during off-peak times?
+- Across all lines, how often does a rider get to their destination within 5 minutes of their anticipated travel time during peak times?
-- For the 6, how often does a rider get to their destination within 5 minutes of their anticipated travel time during peak times? during off-peak times?
+- For the 6, how often does a rider get to their destination within 5 minutes of their anticipated travel time during peak times?

 Did you find it difficult/frustrating/impossible to answer any of those questions?
 It's ok if you did.
 We're going to aggregate and manipulate the data so that we can begin to answer all of those questions.